AyHelloWorld/cryptoshop/README.md

 random 16 bits nonce (or initialization vector if you want...).
 It is ABSOLUTELY necessary for CTR mode...
 [NEVER USE THE SAME KEY WITH THE SAME NONCE](http://csrc.nist.gov/groups/ST/toolkit/BCM/documents/proposedmodes/ctr/ctr-spec.pdf).

-The final cryptoshop format is:
+The final Cryptoshop format is:

     ***************************************************
     -header                                 18 bits   *